mariuskas1/coderr_backend/README.md

 ## Description
 Coderr is a Django REST Framework (DRF) application for freelance IT services.
 Users can create accounts, post offers for services, place orders for available services, and submit reviews.

-Please do also check out the EF-Core-version for this API under: https://github.com/mariuskas1/CoderrAPI/
+Please do also check out the ASP.NET Core version for this API under: https://github.com/mariuskas1/CoderrAPI/

 ---

 ## Tech Stack